shenzhou05/SRP-Chinese-Translation/Physical-light-units-and-intensities.md

-## Light units
+# Physical Light units

 Lighting in HDRP uses Physical Light Units (PLU).
 These units are based on real-life light measurements like those taken from a photographic light meter, or the measurements you see on light bulbs at the store.

 ### Candelas

 A [Candela](https://en.wikipedia.org/wiki/Candela) is a unit of measurement used to describe the luminous intensity of visible light in a given direction.
-It is based on the fact that an average candle emits light with a luminous intensity of 1 candela in all directions.
+For example, an average candle emits light with a luminous intensity of 1 candela in all directions.

 ### Lumens

 [Lumens](https://en.wikipedia.org/wiki/Lumen_(unit)) are commonly used to describe the luminous flux of visible light emitted by omnidirectional light sources.
-It is very common to see a mention of the luminous power of a light bulb in lumens on the packaging in stores.
+You can often see references to the luminous power of light bulbs in lumens on the packaging.

 ### Luminance

 [Luminance](https://en.wikipedia.org/wiki/Luminance) is a measurement of the luminous intensity per unit area of light travelling in a given direction.
-It describes the amount of light that passes through, is emitted or reflected from a particular area.
+It describes the amount of light that passes through, is emitted, or reflected from a particular area.

 ### Lux